-McArthur, a Republican, was the representative for Oregon's 3rd congressional district from 1915 to 1923.
+McArthur was the representative for Oregon’s 3rd congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Mar 1923, McArthur missed 286 of 1,124 roll call votes, which is 25.4%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Dec 1917-Feb 1918||34||1||2.9%||8th|